cncf/tag-observability/whitepaper.md

 ### Box-based Monitoring Categories

-Monitoring could be thought of as a subset of observability.
-Typically we call monitoring a system that can detect known unknowns (as opposed to observability unknown unknowns).
+Sometimes monitoring is called a system that can detect known unknowns -- as opposed to observability which emphasizes being able to find and reason about unknown unknowns as well.

 Monitoring, traditionally, was a system admin or human operator (ops) concern.
 The software wasn't developed with monitoring in mind, and ops folks had to infer the state of the system from external signals (sometimes by "provoking" signals, AKA probing, e.g. with [blackbox exporter](https://github.com/prometheus/blackbox_exporter)).
 This is what we refer to as close-box monitoring.